-If you are looking forward to a promising medical career in India, Radiology courses are one of the top picks.
+If you are looking forward to a promising medical career, radiology courses in India are one of the top picks.

-The career path of a Radiologist in India is astounding.
+Radiology careers in India are astounding.
 There are more than 10 profiles that you can choose from.
-Some of them are Radiology Technician, Radiology Assistant, Ultrasound Technician, etc. Depending on the place of work and your specialization, your salary as Radiologist in India may vary between 1 lakh and 3 lakhs per month.
+Some of them are Radiology Technician, Radiology Assistant, Ultrasound Technician, etc. Depending on the place of work and your specialization, radiologist salary in India may vary between 1 lakh and 3 lakhs per month.

 Many large players are now looking beyond Tier 1 cities in India.
 This is surely encouraging Radiologists-cum-entrepreneurs who are seeking support to stand on their own feet.